raunakoomar/Data-Collection/README.md

 # Data-Collection
 A data collection processor that converts FLIR and csv data to proper frames and audio files.
+This project is designed to process and visualize data from FLIR thermal cameras and microphone sensors, converting raw FLIR thermal data stored in .npy files into temperature-calibrated video files with overlaid color scale bars and timestamps.
+It also includes functionality for converting microphone CSV data into WAV audio files, all within a GUI that allows users to manage data folders, execute conversions, and view logs in real-time.

 ## Process
   1) Run GUI.py code